EuroProofNet/europroofnet.github.io/_pages/WG4/Cambridge23/meeting.md

 Cambridge CB30FD
 UK

+These two workshops happen during the [16th Conference on Intelligent Computer Mathematics](https://cicm-conference.org/2023/) which takes place at Emmanuel College, St Andrew's St, 15 minutes away by bus, 35 minutes away by walk, and 10 minutes away by bike.

 ## Workshop on libraries of formal proofs and natural mathematical language, 7-8 September 2023 (joint with [NatFoM](https://cicm-conference.org/2023/cicm.php?event=natfom&menu=general) on 7 Sept.)